rackerlabs/support-how-to/content/rackspace-monitoring/monitoring-network-traffic.md

 ### Using IPtraf :

-IPtraf is an application that can be used just as soon as it is installed.
+You can use IPtraf as soon as it is installed.
 IPtraf watches traffic in real time.

-To learn more about IPtreaf, check out the [Manual Page for IPtraf](http://linux.die.net/man/8/iptraf).
+To learn more about IPtraf, check out the [Manual Page for IPtraf](http://linux.die.net/man/8/iptraf).

 **IPtraf Commands**